pixlee/android-sdk/doc/kotlin/UI.md

                 if (pxlPhotoRecyclerView == null)
                     return

-                // this is to diplay two items at a time on the screen val cellSize = pxlPhotoRecyclerView.measuredHeight / 2
+                // this is to display two items at a time on the screen val cellHeightInPixel = pxlPhotoRecyclerView.measuredHeight * 0.6f
-                startList(cellSize)
+                startList(cellHeightInPixel)
                 pxlPhotoRecyclerView.viewTreeObserver.removeOnGlobalLayoutListener(this)
             } catch (e: Exception) {
                 e.printStackTrace()